-The end of day banking is the process of consolidating and counting your cash at the end of the day.
-It should be quite simple but does get a lot of people confused still, but you should always keep the following formula in mind
+End of Day Banking is the process of consolidating and counting your cash at the end of the day.
+It should be quite simple but does get a lot of people confused still, but you should always keep the following formula in mind:

-Cash at end equals Cash at start plus Cash added less Cash taken away.
+Cash at end = Cash at the start (float) + Cash added - Cash taken away.

 Setting up your cash drawer float

-4. Scroll down to the Financial section and you will see a couple of options.
+4. You will then be taken to the Details screen.
+Scroll down to the Financial section and you will see a couple of options.

 The first option is Till Float.
 If you want to have the same float at the start of every day then set the value here.

 The second option, Till float should come from previous safe balance, should be used if you remove all your cash from the drawer at the end of the day and move it to a safe.
-Then the next day the amount you have entered the prior day in the Transfer To Safe value will be automatically the float.
+Then the next day the amount you have entered the prior day in the Transfer To Safe value (in the End of Day Banking screen) will be automatically the float.
 This is useful if your float is changing every day.

 Performing the banking

-The banking or cash drawer balance is most often performed at the end of each day, but can be performed more often or every few days if you wish, dependent on how much cash you tend to hold.
-The steps to perform it are
+The banking or cash drawer balance is most often performed at the end of each day but can be performed more often, or every few days if you wish, depending on how much cash you tend to hold.
+The steps to perform it are as follows:

 Cash added will be any cash added to the till via sales or another reason.
 If there is any reason for cash to be added to till during the day you should use the No Sale option on the sales screen.
 Similarly, the Cash Out field is any cash removed from the till.
 This might be change given to the client or could be something like cash taken out for the business, such as petty cash.
 You should use the No Sale option for any cash taken out here as well.